Custard (band): 2000–2008: Dissolution of the band, and other projects

 After the split, lead singer and guitarist, McCormack, formed The Titanics with drummer, Thompson, also on guitar.
 Joining them were McCormack's then-wife, Emma Tom, on bass and Tina Havelock-Stevens on drums.
 The Titanics did not last long, releasing two albums, Size Isn't Everything and Love is the Devil, before the group disbanded.

 McCormack released a series of solo albums with The Polaroids, featuring his brother Dylan (Gentle Ben and his Sensitive Side) on bass, Shane Melder (ex-Sidewinder) on drums and Cameron Bruce (Paul Kelly).
 Releases include "Candy" (2002), "Save Dave" DVD (2003), "The Truth About Love" (2004) and "Little Murders" (2009).

 In 2004, Strong joined the Lost Gospel, alongside Phil Jamieson of Grinspoon.
 The group released one album.

 Thompson joined The Go-Betweens in 2001, having previously played with Robert Forster and Grant McLennan in 1995.
 In addition to appearing on many of Forster's solo albums, Thompson played on The Go-Betweens' final two albums, Bright Yellow Bright Orange and Oceans Apart; and toured with the band until McLennan's death in 2006.
 Thompson then released his first solo album, Brighton Bothways, under the name "Beachfield" in 2007.
 In 2010, Thompson formed a duo with Adele Pickvance from The Go-Betweens, called Adele & Glenn, and launched a debut album in April 2012.

+A DVD video clip compilation called The Spaces at the Side of the Road – A Digital History of Custard was released in 2007.

 In 2008, Medew was a member of The Purple Hearts.